 Spreadsheet errors and inaccuracy are by far the most compelling reasons to consider a move to a specialist cash forecasting application.
 Finance and treasury cannot afford to make mistakes.
 Inaccurate cash flow forecasts can literally lay to ruin a company’s business reputation and/or result in a financial loss or penalty.
 No scare tactics are needed.

 At first, the drinks retailer Conviviality said profits would be 20% lower than the £70m expected by the City, with £5.2m of the £14m holes that had opened up in its forecast, down to a spreadsheet error.
 The remainder was a reflection of weakening profit margins.

 On 21 March 2018, the Guardian (UK) reported “Firm issues third profits warning; says it will meet investors to raise funds via a share placing’’.
 The company, in a stock exchange announcement, said it was holding meetings with investors to raise £125m via a share placing that would help it pay a £30m tax bill due at the end of the month, fund overdue payments to creditors and repay a £30m loan.

 The company blamed the first shock profit warning on a spreadsheet arithmetic error made by a member of its finance team and weakening profit margins, and then admitted it had not budgeted for the £30m tax bill due this month.”

 Whether or not the use of spreadsheets was the sole cause of this bankruptcy is not clear, but it seems to have been a major contributor.
 Such cases are exceptional, but they do illustrate how relying on spreadsheets is not a sensible course of action for any finance & treasury team anywhere.

-It’s easy to make data errors but, with a specialist cash forecasting solution, there will be controls available such as separate input and authorise functions.
+It’s easy to make data errors but, with a specialist cash forecasting solution, there will be controls available such as separate input and authorize functions.
 Spreadsheet applications, on the other hand, do not lend themselves easily to such controls.